radicle-dev/radicle-contracts/docs/how_pool_works.md

 Each of them was sending different amounts over different periods of time.
 On the end of each cycle, the collectable amount was increased by the total sent amount.

-Each receiver needs to know, how much was sent to him.
+Each receiver needs to know, how much was sent to them.
 To accomplish that the history of received funds needs to be stored in some form.
 The receiver doesn't care, who exactly is sending on each block and in what configuration.
 The only thing that matters are the collectable per-cycle values below the timeline.